felias-fogg/dw-link/docs/manual.md

 The debugger is not able to connect to the target system using ISP commands.
 Most probably the wiring is wrong.

 #### Problem: You get the message *Cannot connect: Unsupported MCU type*
-Sorry, but the target system is (very probably) debugWIRE incompatible.
+The target system is (very probably) debugWIRE incompatible.
 If you believe that this message is in error, please drop me a line.

 #### Problem: You get the message *Cannot connect: Lock bits are set*
 Some of the lock bits are set and for this reason it is not possible to debug the MCU.
 You need to erase the entire device using ISP programming before you can continue.

+#### Problem: You get the message *Cannot connect: Weak pull-up or capacitive load on RESET line*
+The electric characteristic of the RESET line does not permit successful communication between the hardware debugger and the target.
+Add a pull-up resistor (10 kΩ should be appropriate) and/or remove the capacitor from the RESET line.

 #### Problem: You get the *power-cycle* message a couple of times, then the debugger stops and blinks furiously

 When the *power-cycle* message is displayed, you have to power-cycle the target system.
 If you do not do that, after a while the debugger will go into the error state (LED blinking) and stop.
-If you have power-cycled the target system (or the debugger has done that automatically), but you still get the message, it could be possible that the RESET line of the target system has no pullup, a pullup that is too strong, or a  capacitive load (see [Section 2.3](#section23)).
-Be aware: the target system is now in debugWIRE mode and the **only** way to bring it back to normal mode is to solve the problems with the RESET line, e.g., by removing the capacitor!
-Well, one could actually use high-voltage programming to reset the MCU, provided one has such a programmer and the MCU can be unplugged from the target system.
+If you have power-cycled the target system (or the debugger has done that for you automatically), but you still get the message, it could be possible that the RESET line of the target system has no pullup, a pullup that is too strong, or a  capacitive load (see [Section 2.3](#section23)).
+Be aware: the target system is now in debugWIRE mode and the **only** ways to bring it back to normal mode is to solve the problems with the RESET line, e.g., by removing the capacitor, or you use high-voltage programming to resurrect the MCU (see [Section 2.3](#section23)).

 #### Problem: The debugger responses are very sluggish